keerthireddy17/Data-Science-Projects/README.md

 The regression model demonstrated strong performance with a high R-squared value, significant coefficients, and minimal prediction errors.
 These insights emphasize the importance of considering socioeconomic and geographic factors in housing market analysis, aiding stakeholders in making informed decisions.

+<h1 style="font-weight: bold; text-decoration: underline;">FBI DataAnalysis-Data Cleaning</h1>

+<strong>Background:</strong>

+This project involved cleaning and preparing data from the FBI’s Uniform Crime Reporting (UCR) program, sourced from Kaggle.
+The dataset included various crime statistics across different regions and years, providing a rich source of information for analysis.
+My role was to clean and preprocess this data to ensure its accuracy and usability for further analysis.

+<strong>Objective:</strong>

+The primary goal of this project was to transform raw, uncleaned data into a structured and reliable format.
+This included handling missing values, correcting inconsistencies, and ensuring data integrity.
+The cleaned dataset aimed to facilitate accurate and insightful analysis for crime trend evaluation and policy making.

+<strong>Skills:</strong>

+Data Cleaning: Managed missing data, corrected inconsistencies, and standardized formats.

+Data Transformation: Converted data types, merged datasets, and created new features to enhance analysis.

+Tools and Technologies: Utilized Python libraries such as Pandas and NumPy for data manipulation, and Jupyter Notebooks for documentation and analysis.

+<strong>Results:</strong>

+- Successfully cleaned and transformed the dataset, reducing the error rate and improving data quality.
+- Enhanced dataset usability for subsequent analytical tasks, including trend analysis and predictive modeling.
+- Documented the data cleaning process, providing a clear and reproducible methodology for future work.